zubi126/FlightAndSearchService/REDMI.md

     "dialect": "mysql"
   }

--once you have added ur db config as listed above ,go thr src folder from ur terminal and execute 'npm sequelize db:create'
+-once you have added ur db config as listed above , go thr src folder from ur terminal and execute 'npm sequelize db:create'

+##db design
+--airplane table
+--flight
+--airport
+--city

+--a flight belongs to an airoplane but one aeroplane can be used in multiple flights --a city has many but one airport belongs to a city --one airpoet has many flights but a flights belongs to a one airport

+##flight table

+--id----unique